Athens Piraeus Port

 Learn more about the metro network of Athens.

-By bus: Several bus lines can take you to Piraeus port or to a location nearby.
-They are only available during the daytime.
+By bus: Several bus lines can take you to the port or a nearby location.
+Most routes are only available during the daytime, yet there is a daily 24-hour bus line departing from Syntagma.

-- 040 from Syntagma to Korai Square (reach the port on foot in 10 minutes).
+- 040 from Syntagma to Korai Square.
 You have to get off at the Filellinon stop.
+The route is available throughout the day, operating 24 hours a day.

 - 049 from Omonoia to Korai Square.
-You need to stop at Terpsitheas.
+You need to get off at Terpsitheas stop.

 Both bus stops are approximately a 10-minute walk from the closer gate (E9).
-Buses depart from Omonoia/Syntagma every 15 or 20 minutes.
+Buses depart from Omonoia/Syntagma every 15 or 20 minutes during the day.
+Regarding nighttime, 040 departs every 30 minutes from 00:00 to 04:30.

-- X80 Express (seasonal availability) from Syntagma, Acropolis Museum or Museum of Modern Art to OLP station or terminal.
+- X80 Express (seasonal route - available from May to October) from Syntagma, Acropolis Museum, or Museum of Modern Art to the OLP station or terminal.

-In Greece, buses typically operate from 5 am to 11:30 pm, but bus 040 from Syntagma to Piraeus operates continuously (24 hours).
+In Greece, buses typically operate from 05:00 to 23:30, but bus 040 from Syntagma to Piraeus operates continuously.

-Tickets cost 1.20 euros and can be used more than once in all public means of transport, as long as you don't exceed the 90' time limit.
+Tickets cost 1.20 euros and can be used more than once on all public means of transport for a total of 90 minutes.
 Day passes are also available.
-Keep in mind that different prices apply when going to/leaving from the airport.
-Children under the age of 6 travel for free in all means of public transport.
+Keep in mind that different prices apply when going to/leaving the airport.
+Children under the age of 6 travel for free by all means of public transport.

 Make sure to be aware of the gate your ferry departs from because the port of Piraeus is large and boasts numerous gates.

-By taxi: There are taxi queues outside all gates of the airport.
-A taxi ride from the airport to Piraeus port will take approximately 40-60 minutes, depending on the traffic.
-The taxi fare (indicative) from Athens airport to the port of Piraeus is 45 euros in the daytime and 64 euros at night (24:00-05:00).
+By taxi: There are taxi ranks outside all gates of the airport.
+A taxi ride from the airport to Piraeus port takes approximately 40-60 minutes, depending on the traffic.
+The (indicative) taxi fare from Athens Airport to the port of Piraeus is 45 euros in the daytime and 64 euros at night (24:00-05:00).
 You can book your Athens airport transfer online.

 By metro: The metro connects the airport to the port with a direct line.
 The metro station is located right outside the airport.
-You board the blue line, the terminal of which lies right by the Piraeus harbor.
-The first metro train leaves the airport at 6:10 am, while the last at 23:34 pm.
+You board the blue line, the penultimate stop of which lies right by the Piraeus harbor.
+The first metro train leaves the airport at 06:10, while the last at 23:34.
 Itineraries from the airport depart every 36 minutes.
 The entire trip lasts around an hour.
 The ticket costs 9 euros (one-way).

-When you arrive at Piraeus, be sure to locate the gate your ferry departs from, as the port’s area is quite wide.
+When you arrive at Piraeus, locate the gate your ferry departs from, as the port area is far-flung.

 By bus: The bus is the most affordable option.
-Bus X96 covers the route from Athens airport to Piraeus port directly.
-Buses operate 24 hours and the drive takes about 90 minutes.
-Itineraries depart every 40 minutes during the day and every 15-30 minutes from 22:30 pm to 05:00 am.
+Bus X96 covers the route from Athens Airport to Piraeus Port directly.
+Buses operate 24/7 and the drive takes about 90 minutes.
+Itineraries depart every 40 minutes during the day and every 15-30 minutes from 22:30 to 05:00.

-Piraeus is a big port and the distance between the gates is long; it can take 1 hour to go from one side of the port to the other!
+Piraeus is a big port and the distances between the gates are long; it can take up to 1 hour to walk from one side of the port to the other!

-For this reason, there is a shuttle bus inside the port that will allow you to reach some remote spots and it is free of charge for ferry passengers.
+For that reason, a shuttle bus inside the port allows you to reach some remote spots.
+It is free of charge for all ferry passengers.

-Its route: Railway Terminal - Ag.
-Dionissios 1: Hellenic Railway - Ag.
-Dionissios 2 - Ietion 1 - Ietion 2 - Dexamenes - Ministry of Mercantile Marine - Vassiliadis 1: Customs - Vassiliadis 2 - Terminal.
+The route it follows is Railway Terminal (Gate E5) - Agios Dionissios 1: Hellenic Railway - Agios Dionissios 2 - Ietion 1 - Ietion 2 - Dexamenes - Ministry of Mercantile Marine - Vassiliadis 1: Customs - Vassiliadis 2 - Terminal.

-The port gates are listed below, although the gate where your ferry departs from will also be indicated on your ticket.
+The port gates are listed below.
+The gate where your ferry departs from will also be written on your ticket.

 E1: Dodecanese